 Storing Onion Sets – Step 2

-Hang the mesh bag in a cool, dry place that has good circulation.
-Basements are not ideal locations, as they tend to be damp, which can cause rot when storing onion sets.
+Hang the mesh bag in a cool, dry place with good air circulation.
+Basements aren’t ideal locations, as they tend to be damp, which can cause rot when storing onion sets.
 Instead, consider using a semi-heated or connected garage, an attic or even an uninsulated closet.

 Storing Onion Sets – Step 3

-Check regularly.
-Check the onion sets in the bag for any signs of rot or damage.
+Check the onion sets in the bag regularly for any signs of rot or damage.
 If you find any sets that are starting to go bad, remove them immediately from the bag as they could cause the others to rot as well.

 In the spring, when you are ready for planting onion sets, your sets will be healthy and firm, ready to grow into nice, big onions.
 The question of how to store onion sets is really as easy as 1-2-3.